senaite/senaite.core/bika/lims/tests/doctests/WorksheetApplyTemplate.rst

-And we manually add duplicates for analysis in position 4, a new slot will be added at the end of the worksheet (slot number 8), cause the slot number 5 is already occupied and slots 6 and 7, altough empty, are reserved for blank and
+And we manually add duplicates for analysis in position 4, a new slot will be added at the end of the worksheet (slot number 8), cause the slot number 5 is already occupied and slots 6 and 7, although empty, are reserved for blank and
 control:

     >>> worksheet.get_analyses_at(8)